yardencsGitHub/yardencsGitHub.github.io/_teaching/2019-summer-teaching-2.md

 location: "Boston, USA"
 ---

-Lecturer; Taught basic concepts in photonics to graduate trainees in a lecture and a hands-on lab.
+Taught basic concepts in photonics to graduate trainees in a lecture and a hands-on lab.
+This segment is part of the [boot camp](http://www.bu.edu/neurophotonics-nrt/trainee-info/boot-camp/) training of students in the [Neurophotonics Center](https://www.bu.edu/neurophotonics-nrt/) at Boston University.

 [Slides](/files/Intro to Photonics 2019_Yarden.pdf)